I don’t need no doctor

 - Did you understand what we discussed and do you have any other questions?

 As far as patients are concerned, they believe that too many doctors speak a foreign language, but are often afraid or too intimidated to ask for an understandable translation.
-They just nod their heads like dumb jack-asses, or worse, talk through the explanations without listening, then go home to tell family or friends.
+They simply nod their heads like dumb jack-asses, or worse, talk through the explanations without listening, then go home to tell family or friends:

 - The doctor didn’t spend any time with me at all.
 And he didn’t tell me anything either.
 He’s an incompetent boob.

-That is, assuming the doctor really takes the time to speak plainly, or unless the patient has taken it upon himself to become an overnight Internet expert about his own personal health; in which case, he does not need a doctor anyway.
+That is, assuming the doctor really takes the time to speak plainly, or unless the patient has taken it upon himself to become an overnight Internet expert about his own personal health; in which case, the only medical advice he weeds comes form Dr. Google.

 So, there it is.
 Just another one of life’s many negative feed-back loops.